 Foreign students who do not have a Bachelor's degree from a U.S. institution must complete one year of English composition, and the public speaking, economics, and psychology prerequisite courses at a U.S. college.

 Application Process

 AMCAS Application

 Applications are managed through the online AMCAS (American Medical College Application Service) portal.

-There is a non-refundable fee for the application unless the applicant has applied for and receives a fee waiver by the AAMC Fee Assistance Program (FAP).
+There is a non-refundable fee for the application.